 Persistent exposure to stressful situations can lead to high levels of cortisol in the body.
-Relaxation techniques, dietary changes, stopping smoking, and taking supplements are a few ways of managing cortisol levels naturally.
+Relaxation techniques, dietary changes, stopping smoking, and taking supplements are a few ways of managing or lowering cortisol levels naturally.

 When a person is stressed, their adrenal glands release the hormone cortisol.
 In short bursts, this can help people adapt to stressful events or danger.
 Over long periods, though, high cortisol can be harmful.

 For many, the most direct way of reducing cortisol is reducing stress.
 Lowering stress levels may mean the body makes less cortisol.

 In other cases, high cortisol is the result of an underlying medical condition or a side effect of a medication.
 A doctor can advise on how to manage this.